 Cybersecurity Mesh Architecture – A Quick Guide

 Today’s rapidly growing digital landscape has forced many organizations to rethink their approach to security architecture.
-Existing approaches have proved overly fragmented, which has ultimately increased security risk and operational overhead for many organizations.
+Existing approaches have proved overly fragmented and overly siloed, which has ultimately increased security risk and operational overhead for many organizations without providing any meaningful security outcomes.

-In fact, we are seeing companies deploy a greater number of security solutions than ever – The average organization deploys 47 different tools in their security architecture to keep up with emerging threats.
+In fact, we are seeing companies deploy a greater number of security solutions than ever – The average organization deploys 47 different tools in their security architecture to keep up with emerging threats, but attackers show no signs of slowing down.

-Read this article to find out all you need to know about Cybersecurity Mesh and its future in cybersecurity:
+Read this article to find out all you need to know about Cybersecurity Mesh and its future in the cybersecurity landscape:

 What is Cybersecurity Mesh?